 Some considerations to take into account when choosing a currency exchange provider:

-Can you seamlessly transfer between currencies on their platform?
+Can you seamlessly transfer between currencies on its platform?

 Familiarize yourself with Amazon’s different payment service providers.
-Some add as much as 5% on top of the market rate, so weigh your options and choose one that’s right for your business.
+Some add as much as 5 percent on top of the market rate, so weigh your options and choose one that’s right for your business.